ryangerardwilson/datasling/README.md

     # Display detailed instructions and documentation.
     info()

-### 3.3 Tips
+## 4. Tips

 • Only files with the .sql extension will be processed.
-• If no arguments are provided, DataSling processes all .sql files in the current directory.
+• If no arguments are provided, datasling processes all .sql files in the current directory.
 • Use the --historic flag to load the most recent saved version of DataFrames instead of re-executing the queries.
 • DataFrame names must be unique across all processed files.
 Conflicts will prevent execution (though they are ignored in historic mode).
 • Use comments (/* ... */ or --) to organize your SQL files.